underscoreio/essential-scala/src/pages/intro/object-literals.md

 ~~~

 This expression is equivalent to writing a literal like `123` or `"abc"`.
 Note that the type of the object is reported as `test.type`.
 This is not like any type we've seen before -- it's a new type, created just for our object, called a **singleton type**.
+We cannot create other values of this type.

-### Methods
+## Methods

-We interact with objects via methods, so let's create an object with a method.
+We interact with objects via methods so let's create an object with a method.

 ~~~ scala
 scala> object test2 {